Pre-registration rules

 You must also meet these registration requirements:

-• be an Arkansas resident
+• be a resident of Arkansas

 California pre-registration rules